On the existence of a conformal and an absolutely continuous invariant measure for transcendental entire maps: Introduction

 Given a transcendental entire function $f:\C\rightarrow \C$, the Fatou set $F(f)$ is the subset of $\C$ where the iterates $f^n$ of $f$ form a normal family and its complement is namely called the Julia set, which is denoted by $J(f)$.

 Denote by $\Sing(f^{-1})$ the set of finite singularities of the inverse function~$f^{-1},$ which is the set of critical values (images of critical points) and asymptotic values of $f$ together with their finite limit points.
+The \emph{post-singular} set $PS(f)$ of $f$ is defined as,